 One action in the Blueprint is to strengthen CM quality management, proposing to expand the definition of Chinese proprietary medicines through legislative amendments to regulate potentially misleading products.

 Simultaneously, the government will address issues related to ingredients and product names.
-For instance, regarding ingredients, if a product contains or claims to contain Chinese medicinal materials used solely for medicinal purposes, it will be classified as a Chinese proprietary medicine and must complete registration before being sold as such in the market.
-For products with names highly similar to well-known Chinese proprietary medicines but whose ingredients bear no relation to the genuine formula, a schedule will be added to the legislation listing commonly known Chinese proprietary medicine names to prevent current regulatory evasion.
+Products claiming to contain medicinal Chinese materials will be classified as Chinese proprietary medicines and must register before market sale.
+For products that have names very similar to popular Chinese proprietary medicines but do not contain the same ingredients, a list will be added to the law that includes the names of well-known Chinese proprietary medicines to stop people from avoiding regulations.

 Fong also stressed the importance of enabling the public to learn to identify genuine and effective Chinese proprietary medicines.
 Therefore, a new round of publicity campaigns is planned for the end of the first quarter next year to educate the public on identifying properly registered Chinese proprietary medicines.